Floorp-Projects/Floorp/mobile/android/docs/uitelemetry.rst

 ``suggestion``
   Action triggered from a suggested result, like those from search engines or default tiles.

+``system``
+  Action triggered from an OS level action, like application foreground / background.

 ``toast``
   Action triggered from an unobtrusive, temporary notification.